 "The school budget, the programs offered, and the teachers on staff all stem from the number of students that enroll at your school.
 It’s your bottom line.
 Every private school struggles to continue increasing student enrollment, simply due to the number of education choices available to students.
 Focusing on increasing enrollment requires a fully coordinated effort and often new approaches to programs offered at the school.
 In this blog, we’ll focus on how to leverage what makes your school unique – and how to tell everyone about it."

-3. I have an admissions team which resists change and new ideas.
+3. I have an admissions team that resists change and new ideas.
 How do I handle them to grow our enrollment?

 Every institution has dinosaurs.
 Mind you, digital dinosaurs are a challenge.
 Are you greeted with a chorus of "I don't use Facebook" or "Our print catalog has been effective for the last 50 years" when you mention using social media as part of your marketing strategy?
 This is a major reason why you need an enrollment professional working with your admissions team.
 As Isaiah put it centuries ago, you are a prophet without honor in your own country.
 Engage the enrollment professional.
 She will come and spend a few days at your school.
 Magically your admissions staff will discover this incredible new tool called social media to help them reach their admissions goals.
 They will tell you in all candor that they really think it will work.
 The enrollment professional will have them thinking that it is their idea, after all.